Ireland in the Junior Eurovision Song Contest 2019

-Ireland participated in the Junior Eurovision Song Contest 2019, held in Gliwice, Poland, with the song "Banshee" performed by Anna Kearney.
+Ireland was represented at the Junior Eurovision Song Contest 2019, held in Gliwice, Poland, with the song "Banshee" performed by Anna Kearney.
 The singer was selected though a national final organized by TG4 that between September 1 and October 6.
 The song was selected internally after Anna Kearney had been selected.
 This was Ireland's fifth appearance at the Junior Eurovision Song Contest.